FloatingGhost/Python-Utilities/README.md

 * Package games
   * GUI - A wrapper to curses

+Individual usages are listed in doc

 ##Tests

-Run ./tests.py - calls unittest
+Run ./tests.py - calls nose

 ###Licence